 I'd be happy with almost anything in a buttery tart crust.
 It just makes everything that much more delicious, and gorgeous.
 I like eating gorgeous things!

 The tart shell is a basic crust, pressed into a removable-bottom tart pan.
-I use one like this.
-It’s a rectangle shape, but you could use a round tart pan as well, like this one.
+I use one like.
+It's a rectangle shape, but you could use a round tart pan as well, like .
 The removable bottom allows you to slip the metal rim off the tart once the crust is baked, leaving you with a beautiful scalloped edge.

 A secret for getting your Mushroom Squash Tart out of the pan?
 A bowl!